-Title (characters = 68):
+Title (characters = 72):

-Senior Care, Moss Point | Singing River Health & Rehabilitation
+Quality Healthcare in Moss Point | Singing River Health & Rehabilitation

 Description (characters = 239):

-Medical care for your senior or elderly loved one, including 24-hour nursing care, is close by.
+Quality medical care, including 24-hour nursing care, physical and speech therapy, is close by.
 The dedicated, hands-on healthcare providers at Singing River Healthcare and Rehabilitation Center are here to help.
 Call (228) 762-7451 today!

 ABOVE SECTION FOR INTERNAL USE ONLY – Please exclude from client review

-Supporting your senior loved one with exceptional medical care
+The passion and purpose to help you achieve your highest level of health

-Whether your family member needs constant medical attention, is recovering from a surgical procedure or requires specialized therapy, we’re here to help.
+Whether you or your family member needs constant medical attention, is recovering from a surgical procedure or requires specialized therapy, we have the people, the skills and the resources to help.

 Our focus is on skilled nursing and rehabilitation services, dispensed by our team of compassionate, experienced doctors, nurses, therapists and physician assistants.
-We are dedicated to meeting the very individualized needs of your loved one.
-Our personalized approach is built around:
+We are dedicated to meeting your individualized needs with a personalized approach built around:

-Getting to know each resident’s health history, as well as her or his medical, nutritional mental or behavioral needs, lifestyle and activity preferences and more.
+Customizing the appropriate medical, nutritional, mental or behavioral treatments.

 Working with referring physicians to issue progress reports or update treatments and care as needed.

-Encouraging you and your loved one to stay in touch through activities and visits.
+Encouraging you and your loved one in long-term care to stay in touch through activities and visits.

 Complete medical, emotional and therapeutic support for total wellbeing